cwdbutler/Quickpics/server/README.md

 [Docker Hub Repository](https://hub.docker.com/repository/docker/cwdb/quickpics-api) to view the build history (there were a lot more builds before this; this is the first stable one)

-I learned a lot deploying through this approach.
-Running my own VPS and using Dokku, which was really easy to work with, gave me a lot of insight into other methods of deployment and the web in general, especially compared to previous deploys I had been doing on platforms such as Heroku, and others which were pretty much 1 click deploys like Netlify.
+I learned a lot deploying through this approach, including some things about DNS as I used a custom domain.
+Running my own VPS and using [Dokku](https://dokku.com/), which was really easy to work with, gave me a lot of insight into other methods of deployment and the web in general, especially compared to previous deploys I had been doing on platforms such as Heroku, and others which were pretty much 1 click deploys like Netlify.

 I ran into a few small problems, the first being that the hosting provider I was using, Vultr, seemed to block port 80 with Uncomplicated Firewall (UFW) by default.
 This was extremely frustrating because it wasn't specified anywhere, and it seemed I had done everything right according to the Dokku documentation but the IP address just wasn't responding to anything.
 Another problem was that nginx, which Dokku configures automatically, had been set to max request body size of 2MB, which conflicted with my max 5mb file upload set both client side and in the API code via GraphQL Upload.
 Again this took some debugging but the Dokku documentation and GitHub issues were of great help here.